wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/storing-and-forwarding-messages.md

     }
     ```

-3. Open a command line terminal and execute the following command from the location where `request.json` file you created is saved:
+3. Open a command line terminal and execute the following command from the location where the `request.json` file you created is saved:

     ```bash
     curl -v -X POST --data @request.json http://localhost:8290/healthcare/categories/surgery/reserve --header "Content-Type:application/json"